What Is SaaS? A Beginner-Friendly Guide to Software as a Service

 | Scalability | Built to scale globally | Hard to scale |

-This shift is why big companies like Adobe, Microsoft, and even gaming platforms moved to SaaS models.
+This shift is why major companies like Adobe and Microsoft moved entirely to SaaS models.

 Who Uses SaaS?